Oil & Gas Transitions

 Co-creating evidence to accelerate policy action in the North Sea

 Co-led by SEI, this initiative will develop a better understanding of oil & gas transition scenarios for the North Sea region.
-It will also co-produce just and feasible transition pathways and create blueprints for countries facing similar challenges.
-Visit the initiative’s website to learn more.
+It will also co-produce just and feasible transition pathways and create roadmaps for countries facing similar challenges.

 Year: 2021 Current Project